Giuliopime/giuliopime.dev/content/blog/so-i-built-a-discord-bot.md

 this project teach me most of the things I now know about coding, high school and university helped me with having strong fundamentals sure, but this project was key in learning how to apply them to real world scenarios and also discover a lot of key technologies that school does not prepare you for.

-I wont go in depth in the code for this article, because there would really be too much cool stuff to cover, but you can find a technical description of the current status on the GitHub repositories (link at the end of the article!).
+I won't dive into the code in this article, because there would really be too much cool stuff to cover, but you can find a technical description of the current status on the GitHub repositories (link at the end of the article!).

 and the best part, is that it thought me so much more than just coding!
 - it taught me how to listen to customers, and how to handle support requests, this is the amount of messages I sent in the bot support guild to mainly help people out: